 Clark Terry Jr.

-*On this date in 1920, Clark Terry was born.
-He was a Black trumpeter, a pioneer of the flugelhorn in jazz, and a composer and educator.
+*Clark Terry was born on this date in 1920.
+He was a Black trumpeter, a jazz flugelhorn pioneer, and a composer and educator.

 Clark Virgil Terry Jr. was born to Clark Virgil Terry Sr. and Mary Terry in St. Louis, Missouri.
 He attended Vashon High School and began his professional career in the early 1940s, playing in local clubs.
 He served as a bandsman in the United States Navy during World War II.
 His first instrument was the valve trombone.